310mc/https-310mc.github.io-tl/source/_posts/feature_scout/staying_true_to_myself.md

 Like outfits that’re too revealing, with v-necks open all the way down to the stomach… Or fancy suits that’re suffocating to wear…

-Outfits that’d feel nerve-wracking ‘cause they’d be doing the talking over me, I guess… I’d hate to have that sorta thing as my personal outfit…
+Outfits that’d feel nerve-wracking ‘cause they’d be doing the talking over me, I guess… I’d hate to have that sorta thing as my personalized outfit…

 My fans absolutely love seeing photo shoots where I’m wearing cool clothes and praise me a lot for it, but…